 - The sauce will thicken quite fast.

-- Remove from the heat, add vinegar and soy sauce.
+- Remove from the heat, add nutritional yeast, vinegar, and soy sauce.
 Adjust the taste with salt and pepper.

 - Add the vegetables to the sauce (or pour the sauce over the veggies) and mix well.

-- Lightly oil a suitable casserole dish and pour in the mixture.
+- Lightly oil a suitable baking dish and pour in the mixture.

 - Bake in the preheated oven until the panko is golden, about 35-40 minutes.